 - Design activities necessary to assess student understanding of content

 - Identify areas of understanding and those needing intervention

 - Explore solutions to content challenges with or without technology integration

-- Design interventions in form of adaptive learning, supplemental instruction, and supplemental content
+- Design interventions in the form of adaptive learning, supplemental instruction, and supplemental content

-- Identify resources and opportunities to supplement student understanding of material
+- Identify resources and opportunities to supplement student understanding of the material

 - Recognize the benefits that just-in-time interventions have on student engagement and motivation